rseiler/spBee/src/site/markdown/index.md

 Spring is needed because spBee builds on top of ```org.springframework.jdbc.object.StoredProcedure``` and uses Spring`s Dependency Injection.

-__Important__: because spBee is not yet on the Maven Central Repository it's necessary to download the project and install it yourself.
-Because spBee has a dependency on the [pom-project](https://github.com/rseiler/pom-project/) you need first to download and install it.
-Or download the [jar file directly](builds/spbee-core-1.0.jar).

 ## How it works (short)